 You will require some backend support while installing the tracking ID on each page of your ecommerce portal if you are using any other content management framework apart from WordPress.

 - Step 3: Customise your tracking goals

-It is recommended to track objectives and behaviours that are crucial to your eCommerce business.
-And there are plenty of diverse objectives and behaviours that you can custom set within Google Analytics for eCommmerce, so you will need to be very careful when you are selecting your goals.
-Try to focus on what specific aspect of customers you want to actually track on your eCommerce web portal.
+It is recommended to track objectives and behaviours that are crucial to your ecommerce business.
+And there are plenty of diverse objectives and behaviours that you can custom set within Google Analytics, so you will need to be very careful when you are selecting your goals.
+Try to focus on what specific aspect of customers you want to actually track on your ecommerce web portal.

 If you are confused and are clueless about selecting specific goals to track, you can have a look at this inventory of goals listed below: